TN Visa for Canadians and Mexicans

 TN Visa for Canadian and Mexican Citizens

-The North American Free Trade Agreement (NAFTA) of 1994 established a TN non-immigrant visa category for Canadian and Mexican citizens.
+The United States-Mexico-Canada Agreement (USMCA), formerly the North American Free Trade Agreement (NAFTA), established a TN non-immigrant visa category for Canadian and Mexican citizens.
 The TN status enables Mexican or Canadian citizens to be admitted to the United States to engage in "business activities at a professional level" in certain fields, for one or more specific employers.
 If there will be more than one employer, each employer will have to apply for a separate TN visa.
 TN status may be granted for as long as the employment offer specifies, up to three years, and this status may be extended indefinitely in three-year increments.
 However, after several years the Government could question the individual's non-immigrant intent and deny an extension of TN status.
 The HIO staff will help determine whether the TN visa is appropriate for a potential employee.

 The TN visa category is also available to non-academic professionals at Harvard, e.g. computer programmers, technicians, and research assistants.
 The HIO should NOT receive any information for individuals with non-academic appointments because the HIO does not keep records on TN visa holders without academic appointments.